Southampton-RSG/2015-12-15-Southampton/novice/git/06-collab.md

 but `origin` is **conventional**, and will come in useful later.

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `js-robinson`.
 :
 Where to Find Repository URL on GitHub
 We can check that the command has worked by running `git remote -v`: